ryanMlindner/ryanMlindner/README.md

 - 🌱 I’m currently working on refactoring my last project, adding CI/CD workflows after I learn how
 - 📚 I'm learning more about algorithms by going through textbooks and online resources, always happy to talk about it!
-- 💬 Ask me about addiction recovery!
-Currently three years sober, and open to sharing anything about my journey :)
+- 💬 Ask me about how to Dockerize your project onto a friends raspberry pi.
+Prerequisites include: a project, a friend, a raspberry pi.

 <!--
 ### Blog posts